 Long-lived assets, such as property and equipment, and purchased intangibles subject to amortization, are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+The Company capitalizes interest on borrowings during the active construction period of major capital projects.
+Capitalized interest is added to the cost of the underlying asset and amortized over the estimated useful life of the asset.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to the estimated undiscounted future cash flows expected to be generated by the asset or asset group.
-If the carrying amount of an asset exceeds its estimated undiscounted future cash flows, an impairment charge is recognized in the amount by which the carrying amount of the asset exceeds the fair value of the asset.
+If the carrying amount of an asset exceeds its estimated undiscounted flows, an impairment charge is recognized in the amount by which the carrying amount of the asset exceeds the fair value of the asset.
 The Company removes the cost and accumulated amortization of intangible assets as they become fully amortized.

-Goodwill is tested annually for impairment by each reporting unit on October 1 of each year or more frequently if an event or other circumstance indicates that the Company may not recover the carrying value of the asset.
-The Company may first assess qualitative factors to evaluate whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, or elect to bypass such assessment.
-If it is determined that it is more likely than not that the fair value of a reporting unit is less than its carrying value, or the Company elects to bypass such assessment, the Company then determines the fair value of each reporting unit.
-The fair value of each reporting unit is compared to the carrying amount of the reporting unit.
+Goodwill is tested for impairment at least annually, on October 1, or more frequently if an event or other circumstance indicates that the fair value of a reporting unit may be below its carrying amount.
+The Company may first assess qualitative factors to evaluate whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, or elect to bypass the qualitative assessment.
+If it is determined that it is more likely than not that the fair value of a reporting unit is less than its carrying value, or the Company elects to bypass the qualitative assessment, the Company then performs a quantitative assessment by determining the fair value of each reporting unit.
+The estimate of the fair value of each reporting unit is based on a projected discounted cash flow model that includes significant assumptions and estimates, including the discount rate, growth rate and future financial performance.
+Assumptions about the discount rate are based on a weighted average cost of capital for comparable companies.
+Assumptions about the growth rate and future financial performance of a reporting unit is compared to the carrying amount of the reporting unit.
 If the carrying value of the reporting unit exceeds the fair value, then an impairment loss is recognized for the difference.